DontTrustVerifyOrg/gig-gossip/net/docker/local_runner/README.md

 - docker
 - docker compose

+# Environment setup on local machine

-Setup tested on Linux, on Windows some of the commandline commands might need to be adjusted.
+Setup commands are based on Linux, on Windows some of the commandline commands might need to be adjusted.
 Generally the services itself work the same on both platforms.

-# Environment setup on local machine

 Run bitcoin node